NSLS-II-BMM/BeamlineManual/xafs.rst

    the INI file

 #.
 For each scan, notes the start and end times of the scan in the
-   experimental log along with the unique and transient IDs of the scan in the beamline archive database
+   :numref:`experimental log (Section %s) <logfile>` along with the unique and transient IDs of the scan in the beamline archive database

 #.
 After each scan, extracts the data table from the database and wrote
    an ASCII file in the `XDI format